 But, we are working toward it.
 We have already been made initiates in the Family of God, but there are things that we need to do, and part of it is what Paul asked God for us here—that knowledge, that obedience of becoming full of what God is through God's Spirit, all those things are necessary to become full fledged members of that Family.

 And so we spend years developing just as children spend years developing in physical families.
 I think that we can see very easily the parallel between a physical family and the Family of God.
 It does not take much of a leap to see that, because God calls us sons and daughters.
 Did He not have a Firstborn?
 Are we not supposed to follow that Firstborn?

 Of course, as mentioned a few minutes ago, He talked about being born into it.
 The parallel is very close, and the same things, qualities, and teachings are needed to produce both mature Christians as well as mature, physical adults.
 Things like love, nourishment, knowledge, experience, obedience, faith, loyalty, hope, and I could go on and on.
 All of these things are needed by children to become mature human adults, as it is for the rest of us mature human adults to become mature spiritual children of God—part of His Family.

 The same basic elements are necessary in both because they are things that cause growth—physically in human children, and spiritually in God's children.

 And, the end of each, the goal of each, is maturity—physical maturity for our children, and spiritual maturity for us, Christians.

 He uses several metaphors there that have much to do with human families, and human maturity.
-And, they apply pretty much one on one to spiritual maturity, and entry into the God Family.
+They apply pretty much one on one to spiritual maturity, and entry into the God Family.

 I think that the parallels between physical and spiritual families are obvious.

 It is more of a how-to, giving us the principles involved here that we really need to key in on.
-And what I am going to do is start with the most basic.
+What I am going to do is start with the most basic.

 Now we can make a strong case that all the other ones do as well, however, these two are specifically directed at the family.